matthieugomez/bytwoway/README.md

-To use different aesthetics than the default ones, append the aesthetic name with an s
+To change aesthetics defaults, append the aesthetic name with an s
 ```
 bytwoway line wage grade, by(race) aes(color) colors("248 118 109" "0 186 56"  "97 156 255")
 ```
 ![](img/aescolors.jpg)
-For colors, you can just use the option `palette` if the package [colorscheme](https://github.com/matthieugomez/stata-colorscheme) is installed.
+To change color defaults, you can also use the option `palette` if the package [colorscheme](https://github.com/matthieugomez/stata-colorscheme) is installed.

 ```
 bytwoway line wage grade, by(smsa race) palette(GnBu)